Local community: Benefits of local community

-There are online initiatives to improve local community's like LOCAL (www.localchange.com).
+There are online initiatives to improve local communities like LOCAL (www.localchange.com).

 Community sustainability

 Sustainability in community programs is the capacity of programs (services designed to meet the needs of community members) to continuously respond to community issues.

 A sustained program maintains a focus consonant with its original goals and objectives, including the individuals, families, and communities it was originally intended to serve.
 Programs change regarding the breadth and depth of their programming.
 Some become aligned with other organizations and established institutions, whereas others maintain their independence.

 Understanding the community context in which programs serving the community function has an important influence on program sustainability and success.